Back From China, LeBron James Speaks Out On NBA Controversy

 James has previously spoken out about social issues in the U.S., including police shootings of black men and the far-right rally in Charlottesville, Va.
 But his latest comments have drawn criticism in the U.S. and outrage from protesters in Hong Kong.
 On Tuesday, a protester brandished a sign at a demonstration that showed James embracing a Chinese banknote.

-In his remarks, James did not engage with the specific message of Morey's tweet, which said "Fight for Freedom.
+In his remarks, James did not engage with the specific message of Morey's tweet, which said, "Fight for Freedom.
 Stand with Hong Kong."
 He appeared to be speaking primarily about the Chinese backlash that targeted the broader NBA — including James' team.
 The Lakers played a preseason game in Shenzhen on Saturday, but Chinese networks refused to broadcast it, and the NBA canceled news conferences related to the game.

-Morey's remarks supporting pro-democracy protesters in Hong Kong caused major backlash from China ahead of an exhibition series there between the Los Angeles Lakers and the Brooklyn Nets.
+Morey's remarks supporting pro-democracy protesters in Hong Kong caused major backlash from China ahead of an exhibition series there between the Lakers and the Brooklyn Nets.
 The NBA has been seeking to expand its fan base in the country.
-But as NPR reported, the NBA's media partner in China, Tencent, said they wouldn't air any Rockets games, in addition to dropping the two preseason games played in China.
+But as NPR reported, the NBA's media partner in China, Tencent, said it wouldn't air any Rockets games, in addition to dropping the two preseason games played in China.

 My team and this league just went through a difficult week.
 I think people need to understand what a tweet or statement can do to others.
 And I believe nobody stopped and considered what would happen.
 Could have waited a week to send it.— LeBron James (@KingJames) October 15, 2019